vishakhadhonde9/AWS/Session-11 Part -2] VPC adv.md

 # Bastion Host -
 -  Bastion Host is a secure entry point to your private network or private subnet in the cloud.
--  Acts as Jump Server server, for accessing private instances located within an AWS VPC.
+-  Acts as Jump Server, for accessing private instances located within an AWS VPC.
 -  Its primary purpose is to provide a controlled and secure point of entry into a private network from an external network, such as the internet.
 -  From the Bastion Host, you connect to private EC2 instances that do not have public IP addresses.
 -  This avoids exposing your private resources directly to the internet.